Sallitko sijaintitiedon käytön?

 Read about our strategy from Strategy page.

-We follow media advertising spending on a monthly basis through statistics compiled by TNS Gallup Oy.
+We follow media advertising spending on a monthly basis through statistics compiled by Kantar TNS

 The paid circulation of Alma Media’s regional newspapers has